samzhab/crawl_acts_of_parliament/README.md

 - required gems (see Gemfile)
 - linux terminal

-To run generate_timeline.rb
-timeliner = GenerateTimeline.new
-timeliner.generate('JSONs/all_parliament_acts.json')

-Tests
-To run the test for criminal_notebook_crawl

-1. Make sure we have folders JSONs and TEXTs
-2. Run `$ ./curl_get_stubs_for_notebook.sh`

 Webmock and Stubbing http requests:

 - you can stub your http requests using webmock for testing